-One of the most advanced technologies used in water filtration, membrane filtration utilizes a semi-permeable membrane that either functions as a very fine filter (e.g., ultrafilters, microfilters) or a highly technical process that utilizes various types of filters comprised of semi-permeable membranes.
+One of the most advanced technologies used in water filtration, membrane filtration utilize a semi-permeable membrane that either functions as a very fine filter (e.g., ultrafilters, microfilters) or a utilize various types of filters comprised of semi-permeable membranes.
 Microfiltration and Ultrafiltration remove minute particles that are suspended within the water, including bacteria and even viruses.
 Ultrafiltration can separate one liquid from another, for example by removing oil from water.
 Reverse osmosis and nanofiltration rely on semi-permeable membranes that can remove tiny particles as well as dissolved minerals from water.

-The terms "pure", "purified" and "water for injection" are used within the water treatment industry to describe water that meets strict regulations set by the Food and Drug Administration (FDA) as defined in the US Pharmacopeia.
-Membrane filtration typically plays a key role in preparation of such very high purity water.
+The terms pure, purified and water for injection are used within the water treatment industry to describe water that meets strict regulations set by the Food and Drug Administration (FDA) as defined in the US Pharmacopeia.
+Membrane filtration systems typically plays a key role in preparation of such very high purity water.
 Other standard metrics and guidelines defining water purity are set by various governing bodies, agencies, and regulatory authorities.
 Purity standards for ultrapure water include those set by a number of organizations, such as the USP, ASTM, CAP, NCCLS, ANSI and AAMI.
 To meet these stringent guidelines, it is frequently necessary to use membrane filtration technology to remove unwanted chemicals or other particles or organisms from the water.

 Modern Membrane Filtration Water Technology